leifoolsen/lavu-grid/README.md

 </lavu-grid>
 ```

 This example renders a grid with four cells.
-Each cell spans two columns.
+Each cell spans four columns.

 #### Listen to media query changes (optional):